 Learn about the different assistive listening devices and how they could improve your hearing on the telephone, watching television, listening to music, or in a classroom lecture.

-Assistive listening devices (ALDs), also known as assistive listening systems, are designed to improve your hearing in specific situations―such as on the telephone, listening to the television or radio, or in a lecture or classroom setting.
+Assistive listening devices (ALDS), also known as assistive listening systems, are designed to improve your hearing in specific situations―such as on the telephone, listening to the television or radio, or in a lecture or classroom setting.
 They can be used alone or to boost the benefits of your existing hearing technology.
 ALDs can help improve your speech understanding and enhance your confidence and enjoyment in the following scenarios:

-An example is an infrared system that uses infrared light waves to transmit from your television to your personal receiver.
+Infrared systems use infrared light waves to transmit from your television to your personal receiver.
 This means the television can be set to a volume that is comfortable for your friends and family, while you can adjust the volume on your receiver to the level that is right for you.
 Infrared systems can also be used in larger settings, such as the cinema.

 Listening to a public address

 Induction loop systems create an electromagnetic field around the perimeter of a room, so that sound projected through the speakers is available wirelessly.
 You can tune into the audio signal simply by activating the T-coil setting on your hearing device.
 You can then make personal adjustments for sound quality.

 Induction loop systems systems are most common in public areas such as theatres, museums, libraries and places of worship, but can also be bought for individual use.